wp-plugins/social-share-boost/readme.txt

 = How to use =

-1. Social Share Boost is available from the WordPress 'S. S. Boost'.
+1. Social Share Boost is available from the WordPress menu 'Syntatical'.
 2. The options are distributed into various categories
 3. Just set those easy options and save and the plugin is ready to work
 4. For help or support, just click on support link under the plugin name in the plugins page.
 And i don't mind if you want to support development via donate link.